List of monarchs of Aleppo

-The rulers of Aleppo ruled as kings, emirs and sultans of the city and its surrounding region since the later half of the 3rd millennium BC, starting with the kings of Armi, followed by the Amorite dynasty of Yamhad.
+The monarchs of Aleppo reigned as kings, emirs and sultans of the city and its surrounding region since the later half of the 3rd millennium BC, starting with the kings of Armi, followed by the Amorite dynasty of Yamhad.
 Muslim rule of the city ended with the Ayyubid dynasty which was ousted by the Mongol conquest in 1260.

 The rulers of Yamhad used the titles of king and Great King, while the Hittite dynasty monarchs used the titles of king and viceroy.

 The Emirate of Halab was established in 945 by the Hamdanid dynasty and lasted until 1086, when it became a sultanate under the Seljuq dynasty.
 The sultanate was sometimes ruled together with Damascus under the same sultan.

 The Artuqids rulers used the titles of Malik and emir, as did the Zengid rulers which added the title atabeg.
 The Ayyubid monarchs used the titles of sultan and malik.

 The dates for Yamhad and the Hittite Dynasties are proximate and calculated by the Middle chronology.

-Yamhad Dynasty
+Yamhad Kings

 Yamhad was the name of the Amorite kingdom centered at Ḥalab (modern day Aleppo), its dynasty ruled for more than two centuries, Aleppo became a major power and dominated Northern Syria with the monarch holding the title of Great King.

+During these centuries, Aleppo had to deal with the rising power of both the Mitanni (Hurrian), and the Hittite kingdoms.

+The Hurrians's influence seems clear already during the reign of Abba-El I (Abban) (1750-1720 BC); he recalls the help given to him by the Hurrian Goddess Hebat.

+Then Aleppo and its allies were attacked by the Hittite king Hattusili I starting c.
+1650 BC (Middle chronology).
+After many campaigns, Hattusili I finally attacked Aleppo directly during the reign of Hammurabi III.
+The attack ended in a defeat, the wounding of the Hittite king and his later death c.
+1620 BC.

-Aleppo was conquered by Mursili I King of the Hittites, who captured Hammurabi III, the dynasty regained Halab after the assassination of Mursili but the "Yamhad" name fell out of use.
+Yet later Aleppo was conquered by Hattusili's son Mursili I, who captured Hammurabi III.

+The native dynasty regained Halab after the assassination of Mursili but the "Yamhad" name fell out of use.